 Clinical waste can include :-

 - Drugs or pharmaceutical products

 - Swabs or dressings

-These must be contained within the appropriate sharps box which can be obtained and disposed of at your GP/local chemist.
+Will be collected as part of the free clinical waste service.
+These must be contained within the appropriate sharps box which can be obtained on prescription from the patient’s General Practitioner.